Visual Network Analysis in Immersive Environments: A Survey: Results

-While head or body movement is commonly used to naturally change perspective, it is rarely employed in the applications for further interaction with the visual representation (n=5).
-In VR setups, two applications use head rotation to control the visualisation’s rotation~\cite{p_19} or to steer free-fly navigation~\cite{p_78}.
-Three approaches with large 2D displays adjust the visualisation based on the user's position by showing additional labels near the user~\cite{p_44}, altering the graph's level of detail with abstraction~\cite{p_103}, or modifying the size and region of the detail view shown on a separate mobile device~\cite{p_62} (see \autoref{fig:paper-kister-grasp}).
+\paragraph*{\interactionmovement \ Movement} While head or body movement is commonly used to naturally change perspective, it is \textbf{rarely employed }in the applications for further interaction with the visual representation (\appstudycount{5}{3}).
+If incorporated, it is used to control the graph rotation~\cite{p_19}, steer free-fly navigation~\cite{p_78}, modify the level of detail~\cite{p_103}, or change the detail view shown on a separate mobile device~\cite{p_62} (see \autoref{fig:paper-kister-neurocave} left).
+In a similar way, movement is only part of a few user evaluations, where room-scale walking, body leaning, or head shaking~\cite{p_49} are part of the interaction.
+However, regarding empirical evidence concerning the effects, this modality remains \textbf{underexplored}.

+\begin{summarybox} Most reviewed approaches did not explicitly focus on the selection or evaluation of interaction modalities, often opting for those requiring the \textbf{least implementation effort}, such as mouse/keyboard for screen-based setups or controllers for immersive environments.
+Empirical evidence on the effects of different modalities remains sparse, though immersive interactions, notably gestures, tend to demonstrate \textbf{promising results} regarding \textbf{naturalness} and \textbf{engagement}.
+Future research should further investigate immersive modalities and apply the results from previous research~\cite{bueschel2018interaction}, aiming for more intuitive and natural interactions, and systematically analyse their impact. \end{summarybox}